jperk224/PHP-OOP-Phrase-Hunter/README.md

 I implemented AJAX funcitonality to play the game without continual page refreshes for the bext UX.
 I developed data store interfaces that can be leveraged if the puzzle phrase store changes from something other than a PHP array.
 I used mobile-first responsive design techniques to render a UI that has consistent look, feel and functionality across varying viewports including mobile, tablet, and full screen.

 #### _Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?_
-Some of the funcitons are built with branching that build the HTML differently based on whether its responding to an intial page GET or an AJAX request.
+Some of the functions are built with branching that build the HTML differently based on whether its responding to an intial page GET or an AJAX request.
 The led to some duplicate lines in the function.
 These could be refactored to better reduce or eliminate duplication.

 #### _Did you find writing any piece of this code challenging, and how did you overcome this?_
 Building the AJAX functionality was the most difficult task for this project.
 I had to break each step down repeatedly and test at a near unit-test-like level, while logging output to the console to validate results and expectations.